Before proceeding ensure that you have:

 Configuring the Request Timeout Length #

 Each request to Nakama from the client must complete in a certain period of time before it is considered to have timed out.
-You can configure how long this period is (in seconds) by setting the
+You can configure how long this period is (in milliseconds) by setting the

 timeout value on the client: